Setting up a Playwright framework to test a web based app.

 The Complete dbt (Data Build Tool) Bootcamp: dbt bootcamp

 The boot camp covers the theory and practical application of a data project using snowflake as the data warehouse, and the open source version of dbt.
-What was particularly relevant for a tester are the sections covering dbt expectations.
-This post will explain what dbt expectations can do, alongside some practical examples of how it can be applied to a data transformation project.
+What was particularly relevant for a tester are the sections covering testing which include dbt expectations.

 Built-in dbt Tests: